Camera Council (TCACCC) Member Clubs

 St. Croix Valley Camera Club

 The St. Croix Valley Camera Club was formed in January 2014.
-Monthly meetings are usually held from 7:00 – 8:30 .pm., the third Monday of each month, at the Chisago County Government Center, 313 N. Main Street, Center City, MN.
+Monthly meetings are usually held at 6:30 pm., the third Monday of each month, at the Chisago County Government Center, 313 N. Main Street, Center City, MN.
 The usual meeting format is a short business meeting, followed by an educational program or presentation, a short break, and finally a photo sharing opportunity.
-Each month a photo theme is announced for the next meeting.
-Based on that theme, the club members are invited to bring a representative sample of their photos that reflects that theme.
+Each month a photo challenge theme is announced for the next meeting.
+Based on that theme, the club members are invited to share two photos that reflect that theme.

 St. Paul Camera Club